-The Control and Risk Committee currently in office - appointed by the Board of Directors on 23 April 2020 - is made up of 5 non-executive directors (Angela Maria Cossellu, Chairman, Antonio Corda, Agostino Nuzzolo, Secondina Giulia Ravera and Francesco Valsecchi), 3 of whom are independent (Ms Cossellu, Ms Ravera and Mr Valsecchi).
+The Control and Risk Committee currently in office - appointed by the Board of Directors on 20 October 2022 - is made up of 5 non-executive directors (Stefania Bariatti (Chairman), Quentin Le Cloarec, Pietro Guindani,

+Secondina Giulia Ravera and Francesco Valsecchi), 4 of whom are independent.
+The Committee in office with the previous board consisted of five non-executive members, of whom three independent.

-The regulations of the Control and Risk Committee (henceforth in this paragraph simply "the Committee") are contained not only in the Corporate Governance Principles but also in the specific Regulations approved by the Board of Directors at its meeting of 23 April 2020, subsequently updated on 13 May 2021 (documents available on the website www.inwit.it, Governance section).
+The regulations of the Control and Risk Committee (henceforth in this paragraph simply the "Committee") are contained not only in the Corporate Governance Principles but also in the specific Regulations approved by the Board of Directors at its meeting of 23 April 2020, subsequently updated on 13 May 2021 (documents available on the website www.inwit.it, Governance section).
 See paragraph 6 for the provisions applying to all board Committees.